akanz1/klib/README.md

 ## Examples

-Find all available examples with added descriptions <a href="https://github.com/akanz1/klib/tree/master/examples">here</a>.
+Find all available examples as well as applications of the functions in **klib.clean()** with detailed descriptions <a href="https://github.com/akanz1/klib/tree/master/examples">here</a>.

 ```python
 klib.missingval_plot(df) # default representation of missing values in a DataFrame, plenty of settings are available